King-Nova/Landing-page/README.md

 # Landing-page
-A simple landing page design
+A simple landing page design...for practice and future use.